 Best Direct Drive Wheels of 2021

 The Fanatec Podium DD1 is probably the best-known direct drive wheel base on the market, and for good reason.
-With smooth and realistic force feedback, a reasonable pricetag, and out-of-the-box compatbility with Fanatec’s other popular sim racing accessories, it’s the perfect all-rounder for most people.
+With smooth and realistic force feedback, great build quality, and out-of-the-box compatbility with Fanatec’s other popular sim racing accessories, it’s the perfect all-rounder for most people who want more torque than the CSL DD has to offer.

 A particularly nice touch on this wheel base is the OLED display.
 You can customize it to show whatever data you want, including everything from force feedback analysis to temperature analysis and system information, which can be particularly handy if you need to debug any problems.